Popular Electric Guitar Body Styles

 These body features make it worth its high price.
 To go even further, Gibson prides itself on making its Les Paul headstocks painted with a bound rosewood neck & body that contains rectangular or trapezoidal inlays.

 Even though half of the components discussed augment the instrument’s cosmetic appeal, some would argue that its sound appeal was equally or more influential to its high value.
 One feature responsible for that was its tune-o-matic style bridge that comes with a stop bar tailpiece.
 Basically, when assembled, guitar strings are placed through a metal bar that protrudes from the guitar body known as a stop bar.
 Then, they are straddled on to a fixed bridge piece known as a tune-o-matic for Les Pauls.
+Arguably, the "poster child" of Les Pauls is the Classic Plus displayed above.

 Overall, the Les Paul is Gibson most recognized body style.
 Being carefully crafted from the finest wood, it is no wonder that it is a guitar shape that fits everyone’s budget.
 It is not a guitar that can be easily repaired as was the case for the Strat.
 However, a Les Paul can fit almost any style of music or riffs you are will to play.